cerebral/cerebral/README.md

     // this is how you would do it with immutable-store
     onReset: function () {
       state = initialState;
     },

+    // When an action fails for some reason you can react to that
+    onError: function (error) {
+      events.emit('error', error);
+    },

     // We trigger a change event and passing the current state